Ace in the Hole (1951 film): Writing

 In the original script, Tatum colluded with the local sheriff.
 Joseph Breen of the Hays Code office strongly objected to the on-screen depiction of a corrupt law enforcement officer, and insisted Wilder add dialogue making it clear the man eventually would be made to answer for his actions.

 Filming

 The final cost of the film was $1,821,052, of which $250,000 was paid to Wilder as writer, producer and director.
-Its exterior set, (35°23′49″N 109°01′09″W), which was constructed 19 miles west of Gallup, was the largest non-combat set ever constructed at the time.
+Its exterior set, (35°23′49″N 109°01′09″W), which was constructed 19 miles west of Gallup, New Mexico, was the largest non-combat set ever constructed at the time.
 It measured 235 ft high, 1200 ft wide, and 1600 ft deep and included an ancient cliff dwelling, collapsed cave, roadside stands, parking lots and a carnival site.
 Underground scenes were filmed in a mock-up at the Paramount Studios on Melrose Avenue in Hollywood.
 More than 1,000 extras and 400 cars were utilized in the crowd scenes.
 After the film was completed, Paramount charged admission to the set.

 Frank Cady's character identifies himself as a salesman for Pacific All-Risk Insurance, a fictitious company featured in Wilder's 1944 film Double Indemnity.